wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-data-mappings.md

     The `file-pattern` values throughout the data mapping provide a [regular expression](https://www.regular-expressions.info) to be able to match filenames.
 Ensure your filenames are formatted as per the regular expression in the new data mapping, to include `WIGOS_` as a fixed value, followed by the WIGOS Station Identifier (WSI), followed by an underscore (`_`), as well as any other information (i.e. datestamp).
 Ensure the file extension is `.csv`.
 An real world example would be `WIGOS_0-454-2-AWSBALAKA_2021-11-18T0955.csv`.

 !!! note
-    centre id's will officially managed and introduced as part of the WIS2 Topic Hierarchy throughout the WIS2 Pilot Phase.
+    Centre id's will officially managed and introduced as part of the WIS2 Topic Hierarchy throughout the WIS2 Pilot Phase.

 ## Conclusion